 C.A.
-Goldberg, PLLC is a victims’ rights law firm based in Brooklyn and working nationally to represent families of children who’ve been catastrophically injured because of online harms.
+Goldberg, PLLC is a victims’ rights law firm based in Brooklyn and working nationally to represent families of children who’ve been catastrophically injured by technology companies.

 C.A.
 Goldberg, PLLC represents victims of child sexual exploitation material, online abuse, and death stemming from online harms and dangerous tech products.
 We have seen that tech companies cannot be relied upon to consider child users (a source of huge profit) of their own volition.
 The massive harms incurred by minors are collateral damage in tech corporation’s insatiable pursuit of exponentially increasing profit margins.
 Lawmakers must step in to protect children and mitigate these risks where possible.